What is Stepping further into Rural Skills

 - for those who would generally like to learn more for your their personal enjoyment

 What will Stepping further into Rural Skills teach?

-The course will cover a range of topics, including propagation, plant identification, irrigation, planting and soil and media testing.
+Our next course will run in Smithton and will cover a range of topics, including plant identification, planting, soil and media testing and a unit about working in the horticulture industry in general.
 You can read more about each of the units below.
 Although the course is designed to challenge students, it is suitable for those just starting out and we encourage new students to apply.
 Whilst we strongly encourage students to complete the assessments and gain a statement of attainment (certificate), those wanting to develop their skills and general horticulture knowledge without doing the assessments are welcome.

 When will it start?

 The next skill set will start in Smithton on the 7th of August 2019

 - Wednesday, 7th of August 2019 – Circular Head Trade Training Centre – Nelson Street & Montagu Road, 7330 Smithton – 13 Gray Road, St Marys TAS 7215